-Considered one of the toughest places for opponents to play in collegiate soccer, South Field was the top home venue in college women's soccer in terms of total attendance (38,466) and attendance per game (3,497) in 2015.
+Considered one of the toughest places for opponents to play in collegiate soccer, South Field was the top home venue in college women's soccer in terms of attendance per game (2,957) in 2016.
 BYU broke program records for single game attendance in 2015 when it hosted Colorado (5,589) and then again when it hosted Utah (5,620).

 Located just south of the Smith Fieldhouse, South Field boasts one of the best-maintained grass playing surfaces in the NCAA.
 In fact, the U.S. Men's National Soccer Team chose South Field as its practice field in preparation for the 2005 World Cup qualifier against Costa Rica.
 South Field is also equipped with state-of-the-art field lights, making night games a favorite among fans.
 In addition, the Wasatch Mountains serve as a scenic backdrop for the dedicated fans.

-This popular facility recently went under renovations in March 2008.
-The renovation project was completed August 2008.
-The South Field now features a permanent grandstand of 20 rows that will accommodate 4,200 spectators in chair and bench-back seating.
+This popular facility went under renovations in March 2008 and Spring 2017.
+The South Field now features a permanent grandstand of 20 rows that accommodates 4,200 spectators in chair and bench-back seating.
 The grandstand is 26 feet high, 216 feet across and 65 feet deep.
-The complex also features a new entrance.
+In 2017, the field was replaced and a concrete pad was installed under the press tent.